A GUIDE TO WORKSHOPS (click here to open and read)

 We may not feature as many handouts as other festivals as we encourage technique-based workshops vs. "let's play a song" classes.
 The thought process is that anyone can look at notes on a page, but how often do you get to have a pro show you how to do something?
 That said, sometimes a songsheet is used to demonstrate the technique.
-If a class will use a handout, there will be a link in the description and schedule.
-You must download, print, and bring the handout.
+If a class will use a handout, You must download, print, and bring the handout.
+Look for a link in the main menu.
 We have no way of knowing how many will attend a given workshop and after throwing out hundreds of copies several years in a row, we discontinued the practice.

 About Music Stands

 It's a useful accessory to have, but in a crowded classroom it may be hard to fit.
 If you want to bring one to a classroom, try to sit near an aisle.
 A swivel top clothes hanger with clothespins can be a good substitute.
 Just hook it onto the chair in front of you and clip any handouts to it.